 MA in History

-Students who have completed a combined major or a degree in other disciplines, such as Politics, English, Cultural Studies or Linguistics, are welcome to apply.
+As well as graduates in History, students who have completed a combined major or a degree in other disciplines, such as Politics, English, Cultural Studies or Linguistics, are also very welcome to apply.

 - 20% fee reduction for 1st Class Hons degree holders